Q) What is economic nexus?

 the sales threshold.

-returns for all sales made on behalf of the Marketplace Sellers they facilitate?
+return for all sales made on behalf of the Marketplace Sellers they facilitate?

-will file one return for all its direct sales under one location and a separate
+A) Yes, the Marketplace Facilitator should file one return for all its direct sales under one location and a separate

 return under a separate location number for all the sales that they facilitate